- From feet: length (ft) × width (ft) × height (ft) = cubic feet.

 - Crate 2 OD is 100x20x20 which is 23 Cubic Feet.

-Using the formula to calculate Cube, in this example you will charge much more for the smaller and probably easier to build since its dimensions will be repeated on all sides.
+Using cubic feet to set a selling price, in this example you will charge much more for the smaller and probably easier to build since its dimensions will be repeated on all sides.
 The larger crate with more cuts, splices and labor time will be quoted at a much lower selling price if you're using cube tables.

 Calculating Capacity: The same formula above is used except you use the Inside Dimensions of the crate instead of Outside dimensions.